 - Federal and State Education Policy and Government Affairs

-- Negotiated an emergency Memorandum of Understanding (MOU) and a subsequent Operating Agreement with the U.S. Department of Education for a publicly traded higher education holding company that provided the mechanism for an orderly transition and sale of the company's accredited colleges enrolling more than 70,000 students.
+- Negotiated an emergency Memorandum of Understanding (MOU) and a subsequent Operating Agreement with the U.S. Department of Education for a publicly traded higher education holding company that provided the mechanism for an orderly transition and sale of most of the company's accredited colleges enrolling more than 70,000 students.

 - U.S. District Court for the Eastern District of Pennsylvania